Carlmundo/Switch-SDSetup/README.md

 ## Homebrew Menu
  - Hold R and select the Album to access
  - or Install /nsp/hbmenu.nsp and run the app

-## RetroArch
- - Press both analogue sticks to bring up the menu during gameplay
- - Automatic save states are made every 10 seconds
- - The automatic save state will load when the game is launched again